Sean McArdle (footballer)

-Sean Patrick McArdle (born 27 August 2007) is a Scottish professional footballer who plays as a midfielder for Partick Thistle on loan from Celtic.
+Sean Patrick McArdle (born 27 August 2007) is a Scottish professional footballer who plays as a midfielder for Celtic.

 Club career

 Celtic

-On 16 October 2023, McArdle signed his first professional contract with Celtic until 2026.
-In 2024, he was promoted to their B-team in the Lowland Football League.
-He made his senior and professional debut with Celtic as a substitute in a 3–1 Scottish Premiership win over Hibernian on 10 May 2025.
+On 16 October 2023, McArdle signed his first professional contract with Celtic, committing his future to the club until 2026.He was promoted to the club’s B-team ahead of the 2024–25 season, featuring in the Lowland Football League.McArdle made his senior and professional debut for Celtic on 10 May 2025, coming off the bench in a 3–1 Scottish Premiership victory over Hibernian.

 Partick Thistle (loan)

-On 1st October 2025 McArdle joined Scottish Championship club Partick Thistle on a season long loan.
+On 1 October 2025, McArdle joined Scottish Championship club Partick Thistle on a season-long loan.He made six substitute appearances across all competitions before being recalled by Celtic in January 2026.